sudomann/nginx-uwsgi-django-react/README.md

 # nginx-uwsgi-django-react
-A multi container setup for a nginx-uwsgi-django deployment (construction in progress)
+A multi container setup for a nginx-uwsgi-django deployment

-####INCOMPLETE, needs planning and complete rewrite
-*TODO and notes as im going*: might need to instruct to remote .git folder, so npm doesn't stop you from ejecting and require git commit untracked changes
-        after modularizing settings, you need to wrap the value of BASE_DIR with one more `os.path.dirname()`

-##Requirements##
+##Requirements
 - Docker and Docker Compose
   `Docker version 18.05.0-ce` was used in building this repository After being installed, Docker might require root privileges to run